techidaily/site-android-unlock/source/_posts/in-2024-the-top-5-android-apps-that-use-fingerprint-sensor-to-lock-your-apps-on-sony-xperia-10-v-by-drfone-android.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-http.techidaily.com/new-grading-inshot-does-it-reign-supreme-in-2024/"><u>[New] Grading InShot Does It Reign Supreme, In 2024</u></a></li>
-<li><a href="https://fox-glue.techidaily.com/updated-2024-approved-illustrating-brilliance-the-most-trusted-vector-tools-reviewed/"><u>[Updated] 2024 Approved Illustrating Brilliance The Most Trusted Vector Tools Reviewed</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/2024-approved-capture-android-the-ultimate-recorder-at-no-cost/"><u>2024 Approved Capture Android The Ultimate Recorder at No Cost</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/2024-approved-crafting-professional-images-using-photoshops-powerful-luts/"><u>2024 Approved Crafting Professional Images Using Photoshop's Powerful LUTs</u></a></li>
-<li><a href="https://vimeo-videos.techidaily.com/2024-approved-masters-choice-10-preeminent-online-tools-for-vimeo-files/"><u>2024 Approved Master's Choice 10 Preeminent Online Tools for Vimeo Files</u></a></li>
-<li><a href="https://change-location.techidaily.com/how-to-exit-android-factory-mode-on-vivo-y27-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How to Exit Android Factory Mode On Vivo Y27 5G? | Dr.fone</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/how-to-reset-gmail-password-on-oppo-a18-devices-by-drfone-android/"><u>How to Reset Gmail Password on Oppo A18 Devices</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-dose-life360-notify-me-when-someone-checks-my-location-on-vivo-s17-pro-drfone-by-drfone-virtual-android/"><u>In 2024, Dose Life360 Notify Me When Someone Checks My Location On Vivo S17 Pro? | Dr.fone</u></a></li>
-<li><a href="https://screen-sharing-recording.techidaily.com/in-2024-heroic-quests-ranking-gaming-epics-in-action-adventure/"><u>In 2024, Heroic Quests Ranking Gaming Epics in Action-Adventure</u></a></li>
+<li><a href="https://extra-resources.techidaily.com/cutting-edge-ppt-techniques-for-s2t-integration-advocates/"><u>Cutting-Edge PPT Techniques for S2T Integration Advocates</u></a></li>
+<li><a href="https://remote-screen-capture.techidaily.com/ideal-screen-capturing-solutions-for-igadgets-for-2024/"><u>Ideal Screen Capturing Solutions for iGadgets for 2024</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/in-2024-a-perfect-guide-to-remove-or-disable-google-smart-lock-on-lava-blaze-curve-5g-by-drfone-android/"><u>In 2024, A Perfect Guide To Remove or Disable Google Smart Lock On Lava Blaze Curve 5G</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-enable-usb-debugging-on-a-locked-samsung-galaxy-a15-5g-phone-by-drfone-android/"><u>In 2024, How To Enable USB Debugging on a Locked Samsung Galaxy A15 5G Phone</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-lock-apps-on-lava-blaze-pro-5g-to-protect-your-individual-information-by-drfone-android/"><u>In 2024, How to Lock Apps on Lava Blaze Pro 5G to Protect Your Individual Information</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-remove-a-previously-synced-google-account-from-your-samsung-galaxy-a24-by-drfone-android/"><u>In 2024, How to Remove a Previously Synced Google Account from Your Samsung Galaxy A24</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-remove-a-previously-synced-google-account-from-your-lava-agni-2-5g-by-drfone-android/"><u>In 2024, How to Remove a Previously Synced Google Account from Your Lava Agni 2 5G</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-unlock-any-asus-phone-password-using-emergency-call-by-drfone-android/"><u>In 2024, How To Unlock Any Asus Phone Password Using Emergency Call</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-how-to-watch-hulu-outside-us-on-vivo-y100a-drfone-by-drfone-virtual-android/"><u>In 2024, How to Watch Hulu Outside US On Vivo Y100A | Dr.fone</u></a></li>
+<li><a href="https://some-guidance.techidaily.com/in-2024-unlocking-real-time-collaboration-via-xbox-zoom/"><u>In 2024, Unlocking Real-Time Collaboration via Xbox Zoom</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-mastering-android-device-manager-the-ultimate-guide-to-unlocking-your-vivo-y200-device-by-drfone-android/"><u>In 2024, Mastering Android Device Manager The Ultimate Guide to Unlocking Your Vivo Y200 Device</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/mastering-android-device-manager-the-ultimate-guide-to-unlocking-your-huawei-nova-y91-device-by-drfone-android/"><u>Mastering Android Device Manager The Ultimate Guide to Unlocking Your Huawei Nova Y91 Device</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-the-top-5-android-apps-that-use-fingerprint-sensor-to-lock-your-apps-on-samsung-galaxy-a05s-by-drfone-android/"><u>In 2024, The Top 5 Android Apps That Use Fingerprint Sensor to Lock Your Apps On Samsung Galaxy A05s</u></a></li>
-<li><a href="https://buynow-reviews.techidaily.com/live-demo-unleash-powerful-multimedia-with-premier-anc-gear-dell-monitor-spectacle-and-ultra-high-definition-webcam/"><u>Live Demo: Unleash Powerful Multimedia with Premier ANC Gear, Dell Monitor Spectacle, and Ultra High-Definition Webcam</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/rootjunky-apk-to-bypass-google-frp-lock-for-vivo-y78t-by-drfone-android/"><u>Rootjunky APK To Bypass Google FRP Lock For Vivo Y78t</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/top-12-prominent-oppo-a2-fingerprint-not-working-solutions-by-drfone-android/"><u>Top 12 Prominent Oppo A2 Fingerprint Not Working Solutions</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/top-12-prominent-vivo-v29e-fingerprint-not-working-solutions-by-drfone-android/"><u>Top 12 Prominent Vivo V29e Fingerprint Not Working Solutions</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/universal-unlock-pattern-for-samsung-galaxy-s23-fe-by-drfone-android/"><u>Universal Unlock Pattern for Samsung Galaxy S23 FE</u></a></li>
-<li><a href="https://data-recovery.techidaily.com/windows-data-detective-restore-operations/"><u>Windows Data Detective - Restore Operations</u></a></li>
+<li><a href="https://fox-that.techidaily.com/overcoming-airplay-glitches-expert-techniques-to-restore-functionality/"><u>Overcoming AirPlay Glitches: Expert Techniques to Restore Functionality</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/remove-the-lock-screen-fingerprint-of-your-motorola-moto-g13-by-drfone-android/"><u>Remove the Lock Screen Fingerprint Of Your Motorola Moto G13</u></a></li>
+<li><a href="https://fox-hovers.techidaily.com/srs-adjustment-guide-boosting-performance-on-both-platforms-for-2024/"><u>SRS Adjustment Guide Boosting Performance on Both Platforms for 2024</u></a></li>
+<li><a href="https://some-guidance.techidaily.com/the-new-york-times-daily-puzzle-unveiled-discover-answers-and-strategies-for-july-27-412/"><u>The New York Times' Daily Puzzle Unveiled - Discover Answers and Strategies for 'July 27 (#412)'</u></a></li>
 </ul></div>